hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_update.md

     --image                  The image name to use for the container --command                The command to run when starting the container --refresh                Whether to regenerate the uuid of func

-Creates a new func based on the image and options.

 ### Examples